tcds-io/php-orm/README.md

 ### Foreign keys and objects

-The orm does not resolve foreign keys and objects automatically, instead you have to inject the object repository and load as needed:
+The ORM does not resolve foreign keys and objects automatically.
+Instead, you must inject the object repository and load the object as needed:

 ```php
 return new User(